 About the Data and Methodology

-This database uses data collected from NCAA Division I public institutions that are required to provide information based on state public records laws.
+This database uses data collected from NCAA Division I institutions that are required to provide information based on state public records laws.
 The data are self-reported by institutions via NCAA Financial Report Forms, which are filed with the NCAA annually.
-Public higher education institutions in the state of Pennsylvania are not required to respond to public records requests; and, the U.S. Military Academy (Army) and the U.S. Air Force Academy only provided data through 2014-2015.
-Because Pennsylvania State University has periodically provided data, those years with missing data may have an impact on totals or medians for where the school is included.
+Public higher education institutions are required to make the NCAA forms available, except in states with explicit exemptions (Pennsylvania, for example).
+The U.S. Military Academy (Army), U.S. Air Force Academy, Pennsylvania State University and others have periodically provided data; years with missing data may have an impact on totals or medians when the school is included.
 Data from 2016-2019 was collected by the Knight Commission in partnership with Jodi Upton, Knight Chair in Data and Explanatory Journalism at Syracuse University’s S.I.
 Newhouse School of Public Communications and USA TODAY.

 In Division I, there are athletic programs that offer as few as 14 varsity sports, and programs that offer more than 30 varsity sports — creating vast differences in the number of varsity athletes and the size of athletics revenue and expense budgets.